Sponsor and status

 Length: 4 pages

-This bill was introduced on November 16, 2005, in a previous session of Congress, but was not enacted.
+This bill was introduced on November 16, 2005, in a previous session of Congress, but it did not receive a vote.

 Nov 16, 2005

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.